Dumas Malone: Early life and education

 Malone initially sought to study religion and enter the ministry upon graduating.
 He spent several years as a teacher in small, local schools; at Andrew College, he lectured on topics including mathematics, history, and the Bible.
 Finding a passion for teaching, he briefly taught biblical literature as an adjunct professor at Randolph-Macon Woman's College, where two of his sisters had been educated.

 After spending a year at Vanderbilt University, Malone enrolled in Yale Divinity School where he excelled academically, obtaining a Fogg scholarship for his first semester, and earning a Bachelor of Divinity in 1916.
 He had found his time at the university intellectually liberating, acquiring a passion for writing and abandoning his pursuit of theology in order to study history.
-Malone's studies were abruptly interrupted by World War I; he left Yale in 1917 to enlist in the U.S. Marine Corps after temporarily training as part of the Army YMCA at Camp Wheeler, becoming a Second lieutenant after graduating from Parris Island.
+Malone's studies were abruptly interrupted by World War I. He left Yale in 1917 to enlist in the U.S. Marine Corps after temporarily training as part of the Army YMCA at Camp Wheeler, becoming a Second lieutenant after graduating from Parris Island.
 However, the war ended before he saw active combat and he was discharged in January 1919.
-Malone subsequently returned to Yale to obtain a doctorate in history, enrolling as a graduate student; later that same year, he was appointed as an instructor of history and began teaching a course in American history for undergraduates.
+Malone then returned to Yale to obtain a doctorate in history.
+Later that same year, he was appointed as an instructor of history and began teaching a course in American history for undergraduates.

-In 1921, Malone received his master's degree and, in 1923, earned his Doctor of Philosophy in history.
-His dissertation, The Public Life of Thomas Cooper, was awarded the John Addison Porter Prize; it had been supervised by the historian Allen Johnson, who had also been the one to recommend the topic to him.
+In 1921, Malone received his master's degree and, in 1923, earned his Doctor of Philosophy (PhD) in history.
+His dissertation, "The Public Life of Thomas Cooper", was awarded the John Addison Porter Prize; it had been supervised by the historian Allen Johnson, who had also been the one to recommend the topic to him.
 The thesis would later be used as the basis for Malone's first book, also titled The Public Life of Thomas Cooper, published in 1926.
 Following the completion of his doctorate, Malone was persuaded to join the faculty of the University of Virginia by its president, Edwin Alderman, during an interview at the American Historical Association and did so that same year.